In This Report

 - Have strict policies and procedures to prevent misuse of data (see the Privacy and Trust Principles and Data Security Policy Principles and Framework)

-- Have a Certificate of Confidentiality from the U.S. federal government, to help the program fight legal demands (e.g., court orders) to give out information that could identify a participant
+- Have a Certificate of Confidentiality from the U.S. federal government, to help the program fight legal demands (e.g., subpoenas) to give out information that could identify a participant

 - Continuously monitor and test the security of its databases